hotmic-wp/hotmic-media-player-ios/README.md

 ## Requirements

-- API key and access token
-    - Will be provided by HotMic.
 - iOS 12+
-    - Integration in iPadOS or macOS apps is not supported.
-- Swift UIKit app
+- Swift and UIKit-based app
-    - Integration in Objective-C or SwiftUI apps is not officially supported.
 - App uses view controller based status bar appearance
 - App supports portrait and landscape orientations
-- App disables Bitcode
-    - Because HotMicMediaPlayer uses ACRCloud which was built without full Bitcode support, HotMicMediaPlayer must disable Bitcode, and your app must as well.
+- App disables Bitcode - because HotMicMediaPlayer uses ACRCloud which was built without full Bitcode support, HotMicMediaPlayer must disable Bitcode, and your app must as well.

 ## App Privacy
 When integrating HotMicMediaPlayer into your app, you must disclose the data it and its dependencies collect on the App Store: